msp-strath/three-times/content/basics/blocks.md

 Both Python and Idris have more interesting aspects to methods and functions.
 For python,
-this is keyword and default, arguments together with variadic arguments.
+this is keyword and default arguments together with variadic arguments.
 For Idris,
 this includes implicit arguments and default arguments.
 All of which is outside the scope of the course.

-Now that we know how to divide our programs into blocks, the next section begins our look at what we can do inside those blocks.
+Now that we know how to divide our programs into blocks, the next section begins our deeper look at what we can do inside those blocks.